TJeffrey237/CS386Project/reports /report3.md

 - Went over interviews, and helped make adjustments to our proposed puzzle ideas
 - Created issues #3 and #5 for user stories
 - Started planning out how the game will be organized within Godot
-- Github Summary: 4 commits
+- Github Summary: 5 commits

 Richelle
 - placeholder

 ## 2. Retrospective ##
 1. Appreciations:
-2. Successes: We successfully built on the feedback provided by interviewees.
+2. Successes: We successfully built on the feedback provided by interviewees and refined our approach to our puzzles.
 3. Failures:
 4. Barriers:
 5. What we should try next time: